Jennifer L. Reed Biography

 Reed completed her Ph.D. in 2005 in the lab of UC San Diego bioengineering professor Bernhard Palsson, who had received his own Ph.D. from UW–Madison under the supervision of renowned biochemical engineer Edwin Lightfoot.

 “Jennifer is a role model for young women in bioenergy research in pursuing difficult problems and offering simple and effective solutions.”Federica Brandizzi

-Reed became a project lead for GLBRC shortly after arriving in Madison in 2007 and has since provided valuable leadership and research expertise for the Center on microbial metabolic modeling and engineering.
-Her research accomplishments and leadership efforts have garnered numerous prestigious awards, including a National Science Foundation CAREER award in 2011, U.S. Department of Energy Early Career Award in 2012, and the Presidential Early Career Award for Scientists and Engineers in 2013.
+Reed became a project lead for GLBRC shortly after arriving in Madison in 2007 and provided valuable leadership and research expertise for the Center on microbial metabolic modeling and engineering.
+Her research accomplishments and leadership efforts garnered numerous prestigious awards, including a National Science Foundation CAREER award in 2011, U.S. Department of Energy Early Career Award in 2012, and the Presidential Early Career Award for Scientists and Engineers in 2013.
 She was named a “Scientist to Watch” by The Scientist magazine in 2013 and received Vilas Research Investigator and Vilas Faculty Early Career Investigator awards from UW–Madison in 2014.

 The Jennifer L. Reed Bioenergy Science Award was named after her to inspire others to follow in her footsteps of leadership, research excellence, and recognition for highly accomplished early career women scientists.